shilad/cartograph/README.md

 #Requirements
 - These instructions are written for a Mac system.
 They should be pretty easily portable to Linux/Windows with appropriate adjustment of the command line stuff, but we haven't tested it on those systems yet, so some things might be different.
 - You'll need your own vectorized dataset and some kind of popularity/weighting measure for it (for Wikipedia, ours was a combination of page views and page rank).
-Unfortunately, you can't run the code on our Wikipedia dataset - there are ~10GB of it so it doesn't fit on Github :(
+Unfortunately, you can't run the code on our Wikipedia dataset - there are ~10GB of it so it doesn't fit on Github :( If you'd like to play around with the full Wikipedia dataset, open an issue and we'll do our best to get you set up.
 - Python 2.7, which you can install [here](https://www.python.org/downloads/) if you don't already have it, and your text editor of choice

 #Getting started